2016 Democratic Party presidential primaries: Late April and May

-On April 19, Clinton won New York by 16 points.
+On April 19, Clinton won her home state of New York by 16 points.
 While Sanders performed well in Upstate New York and with younger voters, Clinton performed well among all other age groups and non-whites, and she won a majority in all boroughs of New York City.

 Five Northeastern states held primaries a week later on April 26.
 The day was dubbed the "Super Tuesday III" or the "Acela Primary" after Amtrak's Acela Express train service that connects these states.
 Clinton won in Delaware, Maryland, Pennsylvania and Connecticut.
 Sanders won the Rhode Island primary.

 On May 3, Sanders pulled off a surprise victory in the Indiana primary, winning by a five-point margin despite trailing in all the state's polls.
 Clinton won the Guam caucus on May 7 and, on May 10, she won the non-binding Nebraska primary while Sanders won in West Virginia.

 Clinton narrowly won Kentucky on May 17 by half a percentage point and gained one delegate, after heavily campaigning in the state.
 On the same day, Sanders won his second closed primary in Oregon, gaining nine delegates, a net gain of eight on the day.
 Clinton won the non-binding Washington primary on May 24.